 - Only put a small amount of food on the tray at a time.

-- Avoid round, firm foods and chunks (hot dogs, nuts, whole grapes, hard or sticky candy, popcorn, raw carrots, other firm, raw fruit or vegetable chunks).
+- Avoid round, firm foods and large chunks (hot dogs, nuts, whole grapes, hard or sticky candy, popcorn, raw carrots).

 - Hot dogs are not safe for babies.
-If your toddler likes hot dogs, cut it in long, noodle-like strips.
+If your toddler likes hot dogs, be sure to cut them lengthwise.

 - Avoid stringy foods like string beans and celery.